 return 0;

-}#include <thread>

-#include <string>

-#include <mutex>

-#include <iostream>

-using namespace std;

-std::mutex MU;

-void shared_print(string msg, int id)

-{

-std::lock_guard<std::mutex> guard(MU); //RAII

-//MU.lock();

-cout << msg << id << endl;

-//MU.unlock();

-}

-void function_1()

-{

-for (int i = 0; i > -100; i--)

-shared_print(string("From Thread 1: "), i);

-}

-int main()

-{

-std::thread t1(function_1);

-for (int i = 0; i < 100; i++)

-shared_print(string("From Main: "), i);

-t1.join();

-int a;

-cin >> a;

-return 0;

 }

 How it works...

 In this example, both the main thread and t1 wants to display some numbers.
 However as both of them want to use the cout object, hence it creates a data race situation.
 To avoid this, one approach is to use mutex locks.
 So before executing the print statement, we have a mutex.lock and after the print statement we have a mutex.unlock.
 This will work and prevent the data race condition as mutex will allow one thread to use the resource and make the other thread wait for it.
 However, this program is not yet thread safe.
 This is because, if the cout statement throws an error or exception, the mutex will never get unlocked and the other threads will always be in a wait state.